grosshaus-dev/alone/do.md

 - [x] Use object based system for origin attribute adjustments.
 - [x] Subsurface on materials like snail body.
-- [ ] Flatten mountain tops so terrain looks more realistic.
 - [x] Rename files to fit naming conventions.
 - [x] Can change number of inventory slots.